DCC-EX/dcc-ex.github.io/docs/throttles/tech-reference.rst

 This library exposes numerous methods to interact with the |EX-CS| and the various objects including locos, turnouts/points, routes, and turntables.

-For further information, refer to the `DCC-EX Native command library - DCCEXProtocol <https://dcc-ex.com/DCCEXProtocol/index.html>`_ documentation.
+For further information, refer to the `DCC-EX Native command library - DCCEXProtocol <https://dcc-ex.com/DCCEXProtocol/index.html>`_ |EXTERNAL-LINK| documentation.

 Responding to appropriate information
 =====================================